gokul3r/AlfiePolicyAI/replit.md

-# Alfie - Insurance Policy Management App
+# AutoSage - Insurance Policy Management App

 ## Overview

-Alfie is a mobile-first insurance policy management application designed to serve as a personal AI companion for managing insurance policies.
+AutoSage is a mobile-first insurance policy management application designed to serve as a personal AI companion for managing insurance policies.
 The application emphasizes trust, clarity, and calm efficiency through a minimalist Material Design-inspired interface.
 Built with a modern full-stack TypeScript architecture, it features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration via Drizzle ORM.

 ## User Preferences